neo4j/neo4j-javascript-driver/README.md

-# Neo4j Bolt Driver for Javascript
+# Neo4j Driver for Javascript

 An alpha-level database driver for a new Neo4j remoting protocol.